Art Practice and Processes

-Danielle is eager to explore her artwork, freelancing, accessing creative networks and mentor schemes, exhibition opportunities, collaborations and possible grants to help research personal solutions to overcome challenges faced being neuro-divergent and juggling Motherhood, returning to work as a visual artist.
+Danielle is eager to expand her art practice freelancing, accessing creative networks and mentorship schemes, exhibition opportunities, collaborations and possible grants to develop personal solutions through research, to overcome challenges faced being neuro-divergent and juggling Motherhood, returning to work as a visual artist, as a #workingparentartist

 Danielle in 2012 launched ‘Yappers Chappers Designs’ creating nickel free jewellery and accessories, and in March 2014 opened her first art studio at Wigan Enterprise House.
 After relocating to Cumbria, she later transferred her studio in Feb 2018 to 'St Marys Hospice Furniture Warehouse', where she hasn’t looked back since!
 One of the new addictions to her brand is making new recycled jewellery display units from wooden pallets or buying second hand frames to paint and restore for displaying her earrings.

 You can keep up to date and find a selection of Danielle's handmade jewellery here at https://www.facebook.com/YappersChappersDesigns or a range of the 'Twisted Elegance Jewellery Collections' are on Kings St, Ulverston, at TPFrameworks, ran by the lovely Fay, Terry and Doggy Daisy.
 Pop over to see their beautiful gallery framing and gift shop or click on their website or facebook below;-